icewind1991/files_snapshots/README.md

 ![settings](screenshots/settings.png)

-Allows using filesystem snapshots (such as provided by zfs and btrfs) instead of builtin Nextcloud versions.
+Allows using filesystem snapshots (such as provided by zfs and btrfs) instead of builtin Nextcloud snapshots.

 ## Limitations